brewerj3/brewerj3.github.io/projects/Server_Client.md

   - GitHub
 summary: "A lab designed to teach use of fork and communication between processes using sockets. "
 ---
-This lab implements a server that can send respond, and a client that connects to the server and can ask for documents.
+This lab implements a server that can send responses, and a client that connects to the server and can ask for documents.
 <hr>

 <pre>